 Our 48th Garden Fair will offer a plethora of plants, along with our special gifts table.
-Since we are celebrating Project GREEN's 50th anniversary this year, special gift items will include a commemorative flower-pot mug in addition to our "bee friendly" hats and a selection of charming planted containers.
+Since we are celebrating Project GREEN's 50th anniversary this year, special gift items will include a commemorative flower-pot mug in addition to our Volunteers are ready for the sale.

+"bee friendly" hats and a selection of charming planted containers.
 Raffle tickets will be available for the spectacular "Spring Garden" quilt created by Pam Ehrhardt.
 We will be offering Project GREEN t-shirts and tote bags, bearing the bold poppy design created by local artist Loret Mast.
 It is now back by popular demand for this special anniversary edition.
 At the sale, plant booths are marked by colorful hanging banners.
 At the north end of Carver-Hawkeye Arena will be Trees, Shrubs and Vines.
 Next will be Sunny Perennials and then the special gifts table.
 Working your way to the south end of the arena, you will find Hostas, Shade Companion Plants and Groundcovers.
 Cashier tables and check-out will be at both the north and south ends of the sale.
 There will also be an area near the front doors where you can sit and visit with friends, or just relax with some food and drink after you have finished shopping.
 Our Garden Fair café will offer pastries and muffins, cookies, coffee and juices.
 All Garden Fair plants have been grown in our experienced gardeners' own gardens.
 They are choice, hardy plants that will survive lowa's weather.
 As you shop, remember that you can always store your boxes of plants with the plant sitters (we will have two plant sitter areas - one at either end of the plant sale) while you continue to shop and get more!
 We even have volunteers who will help you carry everything out to your car on rolling carts.
 We will also have greeters who can direct you to your favorite plants and answer questions.
 Local experts will be on hand to answer questions on woodland management, tree pruning, wildlife, gardening and more.
 Project GREEN volunteers will staff each booth and can answer specific questions about their plants as well.
 Come and enjoy your morning with us!
 There is no admission charge and parking is free.
 We look forward to seeing you on Saturday, May 5.
+Loret Mast 1989 design.

 NEW THIS YEAR: In case you are not able to attend the Garden Fair, we are having a "Day After the Fair Sale" on Sunday, May 6, at the Ashton House, 820 Park Road, Iowa City, from 11 a.m. to 1 p.m.
-All remaining plants will be sold at half price, so come shop for some bargains! $\ensuremath{\mathscr{B}}$ How Can You Help Project GREEN?
-We remain an all-volunteer organization, so we are always in need of time, talent and resources.
-In 2017 Project GREEN spent over \$38,000 just for our parkways maintenance, primarily for the lowa Avenue medians, the Melrose Avenue medians and parkway, Highway 6 Bypass parkway, North Dubuque Street parkway, and Mormon Trek viaduct planters.
-Watch this spring for the spectacular flowering crabapples along Highway 6 Bypass and the lovely crabapples and redbuds in the lowa Avenue median.
-Your cash donations can be made to our general fund or to the Project GREEN endowment fund through the Community Foundation of Johnson County, http://www.communityfoundationofjohnsoncounty.org/give/.
-Coming soon will be a "Donate Now" option on our website at www.projectgreen.org.
+All remaining plants will be sold at half price, so come shop for some bargains! ${\mathscr R}$ How Can You Help Project GREEN?